rvsrvs/jasdev.github.io/_posts/2016-10-20-commuting.md

 ---

 These are just a few of the thoughts that have bubbled up after commuting for the past year.
 Looking back, it's hard to find a cohesive narrative that threads them together.
 But, maybe that's the beauty of it.
-Commuting is an unstructured block in the day that one can mold in any which way.
+Commuting is an unstructured block in the day that one can mold to their liking.

 ---